peterjurich/technicalwriting/notes/technical writers hq.md

 3. Use transition words
 Put transition words at the beginning of a sentence to clue readers into how it will relate to previous thought.
-If you can't find a good transition word, it might mean your paragraph is poorly structured.
+If you can't find a good transition word, it might mean your paragraph is poorly structured. src="https://github.com/peterjurich/technicalwriting/blob/main/media/pictures/transition-words.png" alt="Transitional words" title="Transitional words" width="400">

 4. Use vertical lists
+People have a great memory for 5-7 items
+If a single list requires four full lines of text, a paragraph may be a better option.
 5. Use graphics to teach

+# Writing procedural guidelines
+Write in imperative mood where you are giving someone a directive.
+One action per step, but make sure it is large enough to be meaningful.
+Reader must never wonder whether a step is left out.

+# Formatting tips
+   * Highlight headings, keywords, and important sentences.
+   * Use different fonts, white space, or indentation, boxes, etc. to group related items.
+Do not overdo it with fonts.
+   * Help readers refer back to doc with numbers, footers, headers, etc.

+## Graphics
+* Intersperse text and graphics on the same page.
+* Put them as close to related text as possible.
+   * Cite all images used
+   * Avoid decorations
+   * **Don't be afraid to edit screenshots to make them more legible or approachable.**
+* When illustrating a subsystem, show it's relationship to the larger system, too.

+   # Illustrations
+   * Providing graphics - whether good or bad - makes people like doc more (Sung & Mayer, 2012).
+However, only instructive graphics helped them learn.

+   ## Types of graphics
+   * **Always use .jpeg over a .png**
+* Don't use screenshots excessively bc changes to UI will create more work for you.
+* May sometimes help to write captions before making the graphic.